Europe wanted a circular textile economy.

 But circular systems require capacity.

-It will simply accumulate somewhere else in the system.
+It will simply accumulate somewhere else in the system — or bypass it altogether.

 Comments